Learn about actual and potential costs

 If your services overlap with other markets, how do showcase your strengths to buyers?

-How well do you know the market in which my company operates?
+How well do you know the industry in which my company operates?
 Have you had previous engagements in our industry?

 “Sending out RFPs used to be a nightmare”